 - However, multiband-transient shapers are great to use in your drum group track, where you can add the direction of your drums and make them play together nicely.
 Those are W.A.
 Production’s Imprint, surreal machines’ Impact, MolecularBytes’ AtomicTransient, and iZotope’s Neutron 3 Transient Shaper.

-The 10 Best Transient Shaper Plugins 2022
+10 Best Transient Shaper Plugins To Shape Sound 2023

 Character and Sound: